yuchima8/STaPL/README.md

 var STaPL_map = ee.Image('projects/lobell-lab/US_tillage_2024/STAPL_maps/' + image_name)
 ```

-For example, if you want to use the corn and soybean yield map in Iowa (IA) in 2022, the code should be like:
+For example, if you want to use the tillage map in Iowa (IA) in 2022, the code should be like:

 ```javascript
 var STaPL_map_IA_2022 = ee.Image('projects/lobell-lab/US_tillage_2024/STAPL_maps/IA_2022_STAPL')